PhiSch19/googlelocationconverter/README.md

-Configurations is at the moment only possible in the Class Converter.
+Configuration of the Converter is at the moment only possible in the Class Converter.
 Here you have to configure the path and source.
 There are at the moment a few Options, e.g. sorting the links, these you can configurate with the Builder in the Main-Class.